 - You will not be able to monetize your video or product that has the music.

 The world of Royalty-Free music on the Internet is complex, as there are a wide variety of types of licenses and it is not always clear to which we should stick to.

 Not playing by the rules can lead to bad surprises, like your video being removed from Youtube or Facebook because of Content ID , receiving copyright complaints and, even in the worst-case scenario, a lawsuit, since the ignorance of the law does not exempt from its fulfillment.

 To clarify the subject, we have made a brief summary below with all the basics:

 Some concepts that you need to know before downloading free-music

-Royalty-Free Music primarily refers to a type of music license that allows the buyer to pay the corresponding license only once and use the music for as long as desired in a single final product.
+Royalty-Free Music primarily refers to a type of music license that allows the buyer to pay the corresponding license only once and use the music for as long as desired in a single final product or video.

 Here is the author himself who establishes the limitations for the reproduction, distribution, diffusion and copy of his work.

 There are 6 different types of Creative Commons licenses, some more restrictive than others.

 It is essential to know them well if you want to use some of these songs on your projects.